 When running out of traffic, mobile users rely on Wi-Fi to connect to the Internet.
 However, it can be more struggling if you find Wi-Fi not working on an Android phone, or your Android phone fails to stay connected to the Wi-Fi network.
 This post will introduce 6 easy solutions to get your Wi-Fi back to normal.

 When a laptop fails to be connected to a mobile hot spot network, a yellow exclamation mark will pop up, indicating the Internet connection error.
 Similarly, there will be an exclamation mark beside the “WLAN” icon when your Android device is connected to Wi-Fi but no Internet access at all.
-This is why some Android users find their Wi-Fi not working on Android even though it’s connected.
+This is why some Android users even find their WiFi connected but no internet access Android.

 As a matter of fact, whether your Android devices are connected to Wi-Fi merely depends on the router.
 Only if the router is turned on, your Android phone will be connected to Wi-Fi via the correct password.
 Also, even if you unplug the network cable, your Wi-Fi is connected but no Internet on your Android phone.

 Therefore, despite the router itself, there are other reasons why your Wi-Fi not working on Android: